Name: Keri Hoehne

 Community Involvement: I am the First Vice President of the CT AFL CIO, a member of the governor’s Workforce Council, and have been involved in the PTO at Vogel and Southwest Schools.
 I raise money for Make a Wish and other local charities, hosting an annual golf tournament and an annual Shoot for the Cure, which together raise over $30,000 per year.

-City Positions Held: I have served as an elected Constable for three terms, City Council for one term and on the Torrington Democratic Town Committee for seventeen years.
+City Positions Held: Constable for four terms, City Council for one term and on the Torrington Democratic Town Committee for seventeen years.
 I have had the privilege of presiding over dozens of weddings as a Justice of the Peace.